The initial goal is to get your resume onto a managers desk and have him/her notice it.

 Some people like to have a summary section instead of an objective to highlight their experience.

 Note that you may have to tailor your resume to different positions you are applying for.

-your accomplishments to two pages.
-One page should be enough.
+your accomplishments to three pages.
+One page may be enough.
 For experienced workers it is ok to have

 When a recruiter tries to set up an interview, be flexible and available.